Tiredenom6/Arduino-Educational-Project/Directions.md

 ## Familiarizing with Arduino
+### Introduction
+Arduino code, also known as sketch, is written in the Arduino Integrated Development Environment (IDE), which is a software tool that provides a simplified and easy-to-use interface for programming Arduino boards.
+The Arduino code is written in the language C++ with some simplifications to make it simpler.
+Arduino is compeletly open source with extreme amounts of documentation on every faset of its structure.

 ### Pin Types
 An Arduino is a physical component with different input and output pins.
 The analog to digital converter pins have the prefix A# while the digital pins have the prefix D#.
 When coding in arduino it is important to know which pins you will be working with.
 The difference is as follows,